 We all know that peanut butter goes well with chocolate.
 I like to this ice cream with hot fudge sauce and whipped cream on top.

-This yummy ice cream paired with hot fudge makes the perfect low carb sundae!
-I’ve also frozen the mix into molds to make chocolate peanut butter ice cream bars using this recipe.
+This yummy ice cream paired with hot fudge and peanut butter sauce for ice cream makes the perfect low-carb sundae!
+I've also frozen the mix into molds to make chocolate peanut butter ice cream bars using this recipe.